-The Job Plan must be created and recorded using the Department's IT Systems unless the young person is a Group Two Participant (use the Voluntary Job Plan template), the Department's IT Systems are temporarily unavailable or there is no computer access.
-In these cases, Providers must use the Job Plan template available on the Provider Portal.
+The Job Plan must be created and recorded using the Department's IT Systems.

-- Details of the Activities included in the Job Plan must be entered into the Department's IT Systems as soon as possible after the Job Plan is created.
+- The online Job Plan can be used for both Group One and Group Two Participants, noting the declaration is for those with mutual obligation requirements which does not apply for those not on Income Support Payments. - If the Department's IT Systems are temporarily unavailable or there is no computer access, Providers must use the Job Plan template(s) available on the Provider Portal. - Details of the Activities included in the Job Plan must be entered into the Department's IT Systems as soon as possible after the Job Plan is created.
 The contents of the Job Plan recorded must be exactly the same as the hardcopy Job Plan. - For detailed system steps on how to create, update and withdraw a Job Plan refer to the Digital Solutions Support (Knowledge Base) Employment Systems Task Cards Workforce Australia Job Plan Creating, updating, or withdrawing a Job Plan (KB0014636). - This Task Card relates to the completion of Workforce Australia Services and Online Participant Job Plans, however, can be used as a guide for creating TtW Job Plans. - All references to PBAS do not relate to TtW Participants, and the green text box following step 3 also does not relate to TtW Job Plans.